MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 The IAM must have at least read only (Get, List) permissions on the bucket that the shortcut is pointing to.

 > [!NOTE]
 > S3 shortcuts are read-only.
-They do not support write operations regardless of the permissions for the IAM user.
+They don't support write operations regardless of the permissions for the IAM user.

 ## Shortcut Delegation

 Delegation is handled through the use of Shared Cloud Connections.
 When creating a new ADLS or S3 shortcut a user either creates a new connection or selects an existing connection for the data source.
 When a connection is set for a shortcut, this is considered a “bind” operation.
 Only users with permission on the connection can perform the bind operation.
-If a user does not have permissions on the connection, they cannot create new shortcuts using that connection.
+If a user doesn't have permissions on the connection, they can't create new shortcuts using that connection.

 ## Permissions

 Permissions for shortcuts are governed by a combination of artifact permissions and shortcut source permissions.
-When accessing a shortcut, the most restrictive permission of the two sources is applied.
-Therefore, a user that has read/write permissions in the Lakehouse but only read permissions in the shortcut source will not be allowed to write to the shortcut’s source.
+When a user accesses a shortcut, the most restrictive permission of the two sources is applied.
+Therefore, a user that has read/write permissions in the Lakehouse but only read permissions in the shortcut source won't be allowed to write to the shortcut’s source.
 Likewise, a user that only has read permissions in the Lakehouse but read/write in the shortcut source will also not be allowed to write to the shortcut source.

 ## Workspace roles